The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero by 2050.

 Four gigawatt-scale reactor designs have been formally approved for new build in the UK:

-• Westinghouse’s AP1000 is also a Gen III+ PWR, with an output of 1.1GWe.
-AP1000s are under construction or operational at two sites in China and two in the US.
+- Westinghouse’s AP1000 is also a Gen III+ PWR, with an output of 1.1GWe.
+AP1000s are under construction or operational in China and the US.

 These four reactors have all completed the UK’s generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.